appvoid/planker/README.md

 # planker
-Theme manager for plank dock 😀️
+Theme manager for plank dock for the masses! 😀️

 ### About
 Planker is a really, really minimal way to install plank themes in your Linux system.